-No need of Hardware to design a circuit with Fritzing
+Fritzing online circuit simulator: No need for Hardware to design a circuit

 It is entirely cross-platform and well supported – you can guarantee that it can be used on any Arduino project to show you how to make connections and wire things together using it.